 During your surgery:

-- Caregivers will clean your chest and the area around your breasts.
-Caregivers will make incisions in your breast area, armpit, or belly button.
+- Healthcare providers will clean your chest and the area around your breasts.
+Healthcare providers will make incisions in your breast area, armpit, or belly button.
 The breast implant will then be placed under the breast tissue or chest muscle.
-Caregivers may use an endoscope.
+Healthcare providers may use an endoscope.
 An endoscope is a flexible tube with a light on the end.

 - If an adjustable implant is used, the implant will be filled with saline through a small, removable fill tube.
 This tube is left attached to the implant and placed just under the skin for weekly breast size adjustments.
 This is removed when the desired size of the breasts is reached.
 Drains (thin rubber tubes) may be put into your skin to drain blood from your incision.
 The incisions will be closed with stitches and covered with bandages.

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will watch you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 The bandage covering your incisions helps keep them clean and dry to prevent infection.
 When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - Activity: Your healthcare provider may have you get out of bed and walk as soon as possible after surgery.
 This will help your bowels start working sooner.
 Call your healthcare provider before you get up for the first time.
 If you feel weak or dizzy when you stand up, sit or lie down right away, and press the call button.